-- 4. Students will demonstrate recognize their constitutional rights.5.
+- 2. Students will understand the process of campaigns, elections and political parties in the U.S. - 3.
+Students will distinguish between local, state, and federal government structures - 4.
+Students will demonstrate recognize their constitutional rights. - 5.
 Students will know the motivations behind the flag code. - 6.
 Students will enhance their comprehension of readings regarding governmental processes.